d2l-ai/d2l-en/chapter_builders-guide/parameters.md

 ## Summary

-* We have several ways to access, initialize, and tie model parameters.
+We have several ways to access and tie model parameters.

 ## Exercises

-1. Use the `FancyMLP` model defined in :numref:`sec_model_construction` and access the parameters of the various layers.
+1. Use the `NestMLP` model defined in :numref:`sec_model_construction` and access the parameters of the various layers.
 1. Construct an MLP containing a shared parameter layer and train it.
 During the training process, observe the model parameters and gradients of each layer.
 1. Why is sharing parameters a good idea?